colelloa/adphi/README.md

 To update donate slider:
 go to donate-slider folder,
-add jpeg photos named as their intended captions, with '-' convention delete photos you don't want
+add jpeg photos named as their intended captions, with '-' convention, then delete photos you don't want

 FEATURED BROTHER: